ibm-cloud-docs/cis/cli/cli-domain-settings.md

 **OPTIONS**

-   `-g value, --group value`    Display features in a same group.Valid values for "group" are "all", "domain", "reliability", "performance", "security".
+   `-g, --group value`    Display features in a same group.Valid values for "group" are "all", "domain", "reliability", "performance", "security".

-   `-f value, --feature value`  Feature of domain settings to check.
+   `-f, --feature value`  Feature of domain settings to check.
 Valid values are as follow:

                                "always_use_https":
                                    Redirect all requests with scheme "http" to "https".
 This applies to all http requests to the domain.